MobileChromeApps/mobile-chrome-apps/cordova/whitelist/README.md

 ## Network Request Whitelist
 Controls which network requests (images, XHRs, etc) are allowed to be made.

-Note: Please use a Content Security Policy (see below) instead (or also), since it is more secure.
-This whitelist is mostly historical for webviews which do not support CSP.
+You should use a Content Security Policy (see below) as well since this whitelist is not able to block all requests on newer versions of Android (e.g. Websocket).

 By default, only requests to `file://` URLs are allowed.